 However, TxDOT wanted to make what US 290 improvements it could as soon as possible, and in June 2011 construction began at the I-610/US 290 interchange.
-As of early 2017 work is occurring on all 13 of our program projects from I-610 to near the Harris/Waller County line, a total of 38 miles.
+As of fall 2017 work is occurring on all 13 of our program projects from I-610 to near the Harris/Waller County line, a total of 38 miles.
 TxDOT will build initial improvements on US 290 from I-610 to SH 99 (Grand Parkway), please click on the FAQ above to see the details of what TxDOT is proposing.
 The US 290 footprint as approved in the program's FEIS will not change.

 When will US 290 Program construction be completed?

-We anticipate construction on the interim project to be completed in 2018.
+We anticipate construction on the interim project to be completed in late 2018.
 As construction progresses, TxDOT will open some portions before 2018.
 My290.com will let you know when these openings occur.